NetserviceLab/threewp_broadcast/readme.txt

 The protect list is applied to the surviving custom fields specified to be protected.

 * Fix: Reload broadcast data upon switching blogs during broadcasting.
 This is probably the cause of half-linked children when broadcasting is interrupted or queued.
 * Fix: Posts can have several thousand child posts now.
-The database column was set too small to allow for all too many child links.
+The database column was set too small (text instead of longtext) to allow for all too many child links.
 * Code: More debug info.
 Custom field lists are dumped.
 * Code: Fix saving of broadcast data so that it can be resaved during the same broadcast.
 * Code: Debug dump now shows HTML tags.